austinsonger/Policy-Portal/risk-management-and-risk-assessment-process.md

   * Determine the overall likelihood rating that indicates the probability that a vulnerability could be exploited by a threat-source given the existing or planned security controls.
   * Output - Likelihood rating of low (.1), medium (.5), or high (1).
 Refer to the NIST SP 800-30 definitions of low, medium, and high.
 * Step 6.
 Impact Analysis
   * Determine the level of adverse impact that would result from a threat successfully exploiting a vulnerability.
-Factors of the data and systems to consider should include the importance to FA's mission; sensitivity and criticality (value or importance); costs associated; loss of confidentiality, integrity, and availability of systems and data.
+Factors of the data and systems to consider should include the importance to `<Company Placeholder>`'s mission; sensitivity and criticality (value or importance); costs associated; loss of confidentiality, integrity, and availability of systems and data.
   * Output - Magnitude of impact rating of low (10), medium (50), or high (100).
 Refer to the NIST SP 800-30 definitions of low, medium, and high.
 * Step 7.
 Risk Determination
   * Establish a risk level.
 By multiplying the ratings from the likelihood determination and impact analysis, a risk level is determined.
 This represents the degree or level of risk to which an IT system, facility, or procedure might be exposed if a given vulnerability were exercised.
 The risk rating also presents actions that senior management must take for each risk level.